Claude Sonnet 5 Explained: What's New and What It Means for You

 If you use Claude at all, you already benefited -- so the answer is a low-effort yes.
 There is nothing to buy and nothing to install; the upgrade already happened.
 The useful thing to know is simply that free Claude is now meaningfully better than it was in June, which changes the math on whether you need a paid AI subscription at all.

 Sonnet 5 also lands in a crowded few weeks.
-OpenAI previewed its GPT-5.6 Sol family (not yet available to regular users), and Google shipped Gemini 3.1.
+OpenAI's GPT-5.6 Sol family reached general availability on July 9, 2026 -- paid ChatGPT plans get the flagship Sol, and Free and Go are excluded from it -- and Google shipped Gemini 3.1, then Gemini 3.6 Flash on its free tier.
 If you mostly want a capable everyday assistant, the practical gaps between these are smaller than the headlines suggest -- our ChatGPT vs. Gemini everyday-use comparison walks through what actually matters day to day.

 The bottom line: Claude Sonnet 5 is a real, quiet upgrade that reached everyone at once.
 Free users now run a model that is close to Anthropic's best, at no cost, with no action required.
 The only reason to pay is if you keep running out of usage or need the bigger models -- not because the free Claude got worse.
 It got better.